imjimit07/Obsidian-Vault/02 - Areas/College/Year 1/C Programming/Notes/202504241359 Variables and Data Types.md

 - Used to allocate space to store a value.
 - Easier to access the value using the variable name.
-- **BUT** we have declare the type of data we are storing with the variable.
+- **BUT** we have to declare the type of data we are storing with the variable.

 To create a variable, type this:
 ```c